 c) By the IHO Secretariat:

-The IHO Secretariat should promote actions by Member States and RHCs above as appropriate
+The IHO Secretariat should promote actions by Member States and RHCs above as appropriate.

 The IHO Secretariat should promote sharing best practices regarding disaster preparedness and response provided by Member States for the world resilience.